OData/v3ProtocolDocument/OData.markdown

 A star request SHOULD NOT introduce actions or functions not otherwise requested.

-Properties of related entities may be specified by providing a property path in the select list.
+Properties of related entities MAY be specified by providing a property path in the select list.
 In order to select properties from related entities, the appropriate navigation property MUST be specified through the `$expand` query option:

 	http://services.odata.org/OData/OData.svc/Products?$select=*,Category/Name&$expand=Category